bitdefender/bddisasm/bdshemu_test/README.md

 # Shellcode Emulator Tests

+To avoid detections from anti-malware products the test files are stored in a password protected ZIP.
+The password is *infected*.
+The test script will automatically unzip the files before running the tests.

 These tests are used to validate basic bdshemu functionality.
 Each test consists of up to three files:
 * The binary test file.
 The name format for this type of file is `name_32|64[_r0]`.
 No extension must be provided; 32 indicates 32 bit test file, 64 indicates 64 bit test file, and r0 indicates kernel payload
 * The output result file.
 Must be named the same as the binary test file, but with the extension .result